buhfur/ConfigFiles/notes/linux.md

 * If your system has 8-16 GB of ram , the swap file size should be 0.5-1 times the amount of ram

+## UEFI & Legacy BIOS mode

+- Check if you're booted into UEFI using /sys/firmware
+    ```bash
+    ls /sys/firmware/efi
+    ```
+- Check if you're booted into UEFI using efibootmgr ( only works in UEFI mode )
+    ```bash
+    sudo efibootmgr
+    ```

+> Note: If you see any contents in the /sys/firmware/efi directory , then you will know you are currently using UEFI mode

 # Command & Bash snippets

 - Bash difference between $() and ${}